square/workflow-swift/Samples/Tutorial/Tutorial2.md

 ## Setup

 To follow this tutorial:
-- Open your terminal and run `bundle exec pod install` in the `Samples/Tutorial` directory.
+- Open your terminal and run `tuist generate` in the `Samples/Tutorial` directory.
-- Open `Tutorial.xcworkspace` and build the `Tutorial` Scheme.
+- After the project opens, build the `Tutorial-Workspace` Scheme.

 Start from the implementation of `Tutorial1` if you're skipping ahead.
 You can do this by updating the `AppDelegate` to import `Tutorial1` instead of `TutorialBase`.